10 Super Compelling Reasons Why You Need to Choose Used

 2. The average American throws away 81lbs of clothing annually.
 Like in the trash.

 Yeah, you.
 And us.
 Let’s fix this.
 If all that clothing were reused or recycled, it would save 6 million items from ending up in landfill per year.
 Alternatives for clothes you’re not digging anymore?
 Sell or donate them to thredUP, of course!

 3. There are already SO many awesome clothes out there.

 Let’s not make new ones.
-Americans now buy five times as much clothing as they did in 1980.
-This means we all have WAY more clothing than we actually wear.
-Did you know?
-On average, women only wear 30% of what’s in their closets.
+In our 2018 Resale Report, we discovered that women only wear 30% of what’s in their closets.
 Give us the other 70% and we’ll get them to a new closet, stat.

 4. Putting a single garment back into the circular secondhand economy is EVERYTHING.

 But first, what is circular fashion?
 It’s a simple concept: reuse or recycle everything by keeping products and materials in use.
 According to a 2017 study conducted by the American Apparel & Footwear Association, the average consumer buys 66 garments a year.
 If 80% of these garments were purchased used it would prevent 527 lbs of CO2 since new clothes would not have to be produced to fill your closet!